sourmash-bio/sourmash/doc/api-example.md

 ```

-You can differentiate between MinHash and modulo hash signatures by
+You can differentiate between num signatures and scaled signatures by
 looking at the `num` and `scaled` attributes on a MinHash object:

 ```